dtsukiyama/muri/README.md

 ![](pngs/jojo.png?raw=true)

+Which is really silly.
+And ultimately had to settle for 'Muri,' which means impossible.

 This all started from reading Gwern's write up on [StyleGAN](https://www.gwern.net/Faces).
 And I was getting stuck on scaling up anime images.